Sentry Page Protection

 - 1-year Annual Seasonal Market Cycle

-The levels are not as important as the general trends as indicated by the Composite model.
+The levels are not as important as the general trends/turning points as indicated by the Composite model.

-- a consistent trending market advance into mid-July
+- a modest up-trending market into early Feb

 U.S. 4-Year Presidential Election Cycle

-As can be seen on the chart above, historically since 1900 the 3rd year (pre-election year ) of the 4 year Presidential Cycle tends to provide the best returns of the 4-year cycle.
+As can be seen on the chart above, historically since 1900 the 4th year (election year ) of the 4 year Presidential Cycle tends to provide average returns (+7.0%) of the 4-year cycle.
+It is interesting to note the returns tends to be much higher if a new president is elected (+12.2%) vs. the reelection of a current president (-0.4%).

 Presidential Cycle S&P 500 returns (inc. dividends):